 Applying for credit

-You recommend you read the University’s Admission: Advanced Standing, Credit and Exemption policy (PDF 57.7KB).
+We also recommend that you read the University’s Admission: Advanced Standing, Credit and Exemption Policy.

 - Arts and Social Sciences